sierdzio/gibs/README.md

 Precompiled gibs releases can be found on https://github.com/sierdzio/gibs/releases

-Alternatively, get the source code and compile gibs using Qt Creator.
-Any recent Qt version would do.
-C++11 is required.
+Alternatively, get the source code and compile gibs using cmake.
+C++14 is required.

 # Online docs